superymk/docs/IntelAMT/amt.md

 Once AMT is enabled, you should see an AMT prompt during boot.
 Hit Ctrl-p to enter AMT configuration.
 The default password is 'admin'.
 Once you've logged in:

 * ''You'll be forced to change the admin password''.
 Again, do not lose or compromise this password!
 The system will enforce some password rules.
-See this [http://linux.die.net/man/7/amt-howto AMT Howto].
+See this [AMT Howto](http://linux.die.net/man/7/amt-howto).

 * ''Setup the network.''
 It's best not to make AMT accessible from the open network, if possible.
 In my case, I'm using a direct ethernet connection between my two machines, so I statically configured the host machine to 192.168.0.2.